ChainZeeLi/max-flow_image_segmentation/README.md

 This projects uses max-flow and min-cut to find the best graph cut for image segmentation.
 ### Usage:
 * **PART1:**
-To train gaussian for a centerin type of image: in ternminal, cd to the project folder, do `python parts_selector.py - i <image_path>`
+To train gaussian mixture model for grey-scale images: in ternminal, cd to the project folder, do `python parts_selector.py - i <image_path>`

 After window with your image pops up, drag your mouse to select a region as __foreground__, press key **F** to finish